josmar-crwdstffng/angular/aio/content/guide/forms.md

     </code-example>

 1. Take the following actions on the **Name** `<input>` box, and observe which classes appear.
-    *   Look but don't touch.
+    *   Look but do not touch.
         The classes indicate that it is untouched, pristine, and valid.

     *   Click inside the name box, then click outside it.